-Disaster Resilience Standards Panel
+Community Resilience Panel

-Who should be involved in the DRSP?
+Who should be involved in the CRP?

-Stakeholders from various topic areas within resilience; including infrastructure, structural engineering, social sciences, emergency management, local and state/regional government, federal government, urban planning, and economics; will be invited the join the DRSP.
-The DRSP is expected to consist of several hundred members working on multiple committees to develop and standardize the latest guidance and tools to enhance community resilience, with an initial focus on critical buildings and infrastructure systems.
+Stakeholders from various topic areas within resilience; including infrastructure, structural engineering, social sciences, emergency management, local and state/regional government, federal government, urban planning, and economics; will be invited the join the CRP.
+The CRP is expected to consist of several hundred members working on multiple committees to develop and standardize the latest guidance and tools to enhance community resilience, with an initial focus on critical buildings and infrastructure systems.